chengfengfengwang/lingo-link/README_EN.md

 - Word Lookup: Youdao Dictionary Simplified, Youdao Dictionary Collins
 - Translation: Youdao Translation, Google Translation, OpenAI, Gemi, Moonshot, Deepseek, etc. Large model translations require an API key.
 - Vocabulary Marking: Collected new words will be marked on the webpage.
+## Plan
+- [ ] You can look up and translate words in YouTube subtitles.
 ## Development
 ```
 npm install